altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 ---

-**Describe how you'd design a benchmarking pipeline for evaluating a model**
+# Describe how you'd design a benchmarking pipeline for evaluating a model

----

 Core design principles: